TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 Details

-Shop Girls New Arrivals Shop Guys New Arrivals Shop Girls Socks Shop Guys Socks AERO'S 12 DAYS
+Shop Girls New Arrivals Shop Guys New Arrivals Shop Girls Fragrance Shop Guys Fragrance AERO'S 12 DAYS
 OF GIFTING

-Day 9: FESTIVE FEET.
-Run, don’t walk.
-The best holiday stocking stuffers are selling out quick

-Shop Girls Socks Shop Guys Socks

-Online Only.
-While Supplies Last!

-FREE BLANKET

-With a purchase of $75 or more.

-Our plush, limited-edition
-holiday blanket was made for
-winter snuggles.

-Online Only.
-While Supplies Last!

-FREE
-BLANKET

-With a purchase of
-$75 or more.

-Our plush, limited-edition
-holiday blanket was made
-for winter snuggles.
+Day 10: Let love linger.
+Give them
+the scents of adventure this season.

-Free $10 AERO CASH CARD
+Shop Girls Fragrance Shop Guys Fragrance Free $10 AERO CASH CARD

-When you buy a $50 Gift
+When you buy a $50 Gift Card.
-Card.
 In Stores &.
 Online.

-Shop Gift Cards Free $10 AERO CASH CARD
+Free $10 AERO
+CASH CARD

-When you buy a $50 Gift
+When you buy a $50 Gift Card.
-Card.
 In Stores &.
 Online.

 Shop Gift Cards